Skip to content

 Mid-20th century

-Large companies started to use punch-card systems and early computers to manage payroll by the 1950s, allowing them to make the process faster and reduce human error.
+Expanding labor laws and more complex tax policies pushed businesses toward structured payroll management.
+The Current Tax Payment Act of 1943 required employers to automatically deduct federal income taxes from employee wages.
+By the 1950s, large companies were using punch-card systems and early computers to speed up payroll and cut errors.
 The introduction of automatic data processing in 1957 offered methods to outsource payroll services and make it a fully regulated system.

 Late 20th century (1980s)